 Ms. Mustafina’s professional experience includes work within marketing and corporate social responsibility.
 Most recently, she worked for the International Children’s Social Football for Friendship programme, a CSR project focused on popularization of youth sport and a healthy lifestyle, upbringing of tolerance and friendship among children worldwide.
-Having strong interest in the climate change issues and international development cooperation, Ms. Mustafina determined to continue her career in sustainable finance.
-She is particularly interested in green bonds and impact investments that mobilize capital to address social and environmental problems.
+Having strong interest in climate change issues and international development, Ms. Mustafina determined to continue her career in sustainable finance.
+Her professional interests lie within impact investments that mobilize capital to address social and environmental challenges.

 Ms. Mustafina is a native Russian speaker, fluent in English, has an intermediate knowledge of Spanish, and basic knowledge of both Italian and Swedish.

-Ms. Nilsson is passionate about entrepreneurship and innovation as means for development.
-Alongside her studies, she is currently working for Center for Sports and Business at Stockholm School of Economics, helping young people innovate, develop and grow their business ideas within the horse industry, a field from which she has extensive experience, having represented the Swedish national team in eventing.
+Ms. Nilsson is passionate about social entrepreneurship and innovation as a means for development.
+Alongside her studies, she is currently working for Center for Sports and Business at Stockholm School of Economics, helping young people innovate, develop and grow their business ideas within the horse industry, a field from which she has extensive experience, having represented the Swedish national team in Eventing.